Borneo - Getting to know Batang Ai

 Coupled with the region’s rugged, natural beauty, Batang Ai is also home to the Iban, Sarawak’s largest ethnic group and best known for their reputation as headhunters, a tradition that only died out in the mid-20th century.
 Visiting this area of outstanding cultural interest means you get to spend time with the Iban, some of Borneo’s oldest residents, who still live in a way that has suited them for centuries.

-The trekking in the region is exceptional, and there are options ranging from afternoon excursions to week-long hikes, staying in longhouses and purpose-built jungle camps en route.
+- Trekking in the region is exceptional, with options ranging from afternoon excursions to week-long hikes